OpenMined/Bootcamps/Beta-Bootcamp/README.md

 ## Surveys

-After each webinar, we will post a survey for you to take to tell us how we did and what we can improve. **This is your chance to shape our future activities and help us improve.
+Don't forget to take the weekly surveys. **Taking them is your chance to shape our future activities and help us improve.
 Please take a few minutes out of your time to take them.**

 *The items below will become links as the survey become available.*